Programme for International Student Assessment: Finland

 Finland, which received several top positions in the first tests, fell in all three subjects in 2012, but remained the best performing country overall in Europe, achieving their best result in science with 545 points (5th) and worst in mathematics with 519 (12th) in which the country was outperformed by four other European countries.
 The drop in mathematics was 25 points since 2003, the last time mathematics was the focus of the tests.
 For the first time Finnish girls outperformed boys in mathematics narrowly.
 It was also the first time pupils in Finnish-speaking schools did not perform better than pupils in Swedish-speaking schools.
-Minister of Education and Science Krista Kiuru expressed concern for the overall drop, as well as the fact that the number of low-performers had increased from 7% to 12%.
+Former minister of Education and Science Krista Kiuru expressed concern for the overall drop, as well as the fact that the number of low-performers had increased from 7% to 12%.

 India

 India participated in the 2009 round of testing but pulled out of the 2012 PISA testing, with the Indian government attributing its action to the unfairness of PISA testing to Indian students.
+India had ranked 72nd out of 73 countries tested in 2009.
 The Indian Express reported, "The ministry (of education) has concluded that there was a socio-cultural disconnect between the questions and Indian students.
 The ministry will write to the OECD and drive home the need to factor in India's "socio-cultural milieu".
 India's participation in the next PISA cycle will hinge on this".
 The Indian Express also noted that "Considering that over 70 nations participate in PISA, it is uncertain whether an exception would be made for India".

 India did not participate in the 2012, 2015 and 2018 PISA rounds.

 A Kendriya Vidyalaya Sangathan (KVS) committee as well as a group of secretaries on education constituted by the Prime Minister of India Narendra Modi recommended that India should participate in PISA.
 Accordingly, in February 2017, the Ministry of Human Resource Development under Prakash Javadekar decided to end the boycott and participate in PISA from 2020.
 To address the socio-cultural disconnect between the test questions and students, it was reported that the OECD will update some questions.
 For example, the word avocado in a question may be replaced with a more popular Indian fruit such as mango.

+India did not participate in the 2022 PISA rounds citing due to COVID-19 pandemic disruption.